rsettlage/ood-visit/README.md

    ```
    -v ~/.visit/:/root/.visit/
    ```
+ 2. *Which operating systems are supported?*

+    So far this setup has been tested on Linux.
+It might possibly be made to work on Mac OS X.

 ## Reporting issues

-In encounter any problem please open a new issue on Github at https://github.com/symerio/visit-docker/issues
+In encounter any problem please open a new issue on Github at https://github.com/symerio/visit-docker

 ## Licence

-This Docker image is open-sourced under the 3-clause BSD Licence, see https://github.com/symerio/visit-docker.
+This Docker image is open-sourced under the 3-clause BSD Licence.